godotengine/godot-docs/classes/class_animationnode.rst

 - **removed_from_graph** **(** **)**

-Called when the node was removed from the graph.
+Emitted when the node was removed from the graph.

 ----